 - When erecting a ladder, place the feet of the ladder tightly against the base of the wall where it meets the ground, then walk towards the wall while rising the ladder and keeping the feet pushed tightly against the wall.

-- When the top of the ladder is near the wall, while still holding it with one hand, you can pull the end of the ladder out from the base of the wall with your other hand and allow the top of it to rest against the wall surface.
+- When the top of the ladder touches the wall, while still holding it with one hand up high, you can pull the end of the ladder out from the base of the wall with your other hand and allow the top of it to rest against the wall surface.
 This gives you better control than just pushing the ladder up against the wall.

 - Place the feet on ground which isn't wet or slippery.
 Avoid areas with loose stone or gravel which can slide.